joris997/five-link-walker/README.md

 # five-link-walker
 Stable locomotion using IO linearization, CLFs, and TSC.
 This was initially made to get a better understanding of bipedal robotic locomotion and get familiar with some of the 'standard' basic control approaches to  5-link walkers.
 These 5-link walkers are close to being the easiest, morphologically sound walker.
 For a detailed description of the biped in question, please refer to [1] which is well documented

-The 5-link walker code ('main.m') allows for setting a down-step height to analyze part of the robustness
+The 5-link walker code ('main.m') allows for setting a down-step height to analyze some heuristic version of the robustness of the control strategies, affecting by controller gains and other decision variables.
+Nothing too formal though but fun to play around with!

+## Usage:
+Just run 'main.m'.
+You can change the controller type before the main loop by changing the string 'controller' on line 100.
+If you wish to make changes to the underlying biped model, make the changes in 'generate.m' and run it again (this will take a long time with symbolic equations and simplyfing them!).

 ## System of equations
 We consider a standard system of equations.